andreamiele/GD-from-scratch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In 2021, I tried to better understand the gradient descent algorithm.
-Therefore I've tried to implement it from scratch for a simple problem.
+Therefore I've tried to implement it from scratch for simple problems: linear regression and objective function.

 I've implemented :